MGelein/leaves-of-inguri/assets/story.md

  - The Temple - The Tree Forge
  - The Temple -
  - The Temple -
-- The Inner Sanctum - The Junction _Sword_, _health +5_
+- The Inner Sanctum - Inguri _Sword_, _health +5_
- - The Junction - The Vault of Inguri
+ - Inguri - The Vault of Inguri
- - The Junction - The Walk
+ - Inguri - The Walk
- - The Junction - The Heart of Inguri
+ - Inguri - The Heart of Inguri